xairy/raw-gadget/README.md

 Note: This backend is still a prototype.
 Outstanding tasks:

-1. Rebase the backend onto [Facedancer 3.0 release](https://github.com/greatscottgadgets/facedancer/issues/79).
+1. Rebase the backend onto [Facedancer 3.0 release](https://github.com/greatscottgadgets/facedancer/issues/79);
 2. Make sure that all [required backend callbacks](https://github.com/greatscottgadgets/facedancer/issues/48) are implemented.
-For example, `read_from_endpoint` should probably be implemented.
+For example, `read_from_endpoint` should probably be implemented;
-3. Provide a common [Python wrapper](https://github.com/xairy/raw-gadget/issues/1) for Raw Gadget ioctls, and use it in the backend.
+3. Provide a common [Python wrapper](https://github.com/xairy/raw-gadget/issues/1) for Raw Gadget ioctls, and use it in the backend;
 4. Finalize and submit out-of-tree Raw Gadget patches to the mainline.

 Note: Facedancer assumes that every backend supports non-blocking I/O, which is not the case for Raw Gadget.